If you make investing decisions based on the news, you will suffer debilitating setbacks in your portfolio time and again.

 Based on bad new stories over the years, you might say “no!”
 But if you actually looked at the balance sheets over that time frame, you would actually do quite well.
 Sears grew big and accumulated many various assets.
 As it crumbled, it sold off pieces into separate businesses.
 As a stock holder, you would hold lots of different companies, all generating profits.
 In fact, you would do quite well.

 How can this be?
-As stated by the economic Nobel laureate Milton Friedman, “when companies go bankrupt, their factories don’t go poof.”
+As stated by the economic Nobel laureate Milton Friedman, “when a company or a person goes bankrupt, generally their first step is to contact reputed firm attorneys such as the bankruptcy attorney in Knoxville, TN.
+While filing for bankruptcy, their factories don’t go poof.”
 Assets are sold off.
 New management is hired.
 Things are repurposed.
 New businesses plans laid out.
 Mid and senior level managers may get rolled and some employees may suffer, but in general, the core underpinnings of the company get refreshed, not burned to the ground.

 This point seems to be lost on the press in general.
 Any shutdown of a company seems to draw reporters to find the saddest stories and turn them into headlines.
 They never bother to find these people a year later, and see how they are doing.
 On rare occasion, I saw a journalist actually find one such employee, only to discover that they were doing WAY better than before.
 They used to putter along with a poorly performing company.
 But getting tossed forced them to find something else, and they actually found something better.